Menu

 These replaced OEM Kumho tyres and I've been impressed with them so far.
 My only criticism is of Bridgestone for bringing out a tyre called "Evo" but forgetting to brand the tyre sidewall with this name.
 The tyre fitting centre were unsure whether their supplier had given them an older T001 and even Bridgestone's own sales department admitted there wasn't a way to easily check whether a given tyre was a previous generation T001 or the T001 Evo.

-Have you driven on the Bridgestone Turanza T001 Evo tyre?
+How would you rate the Bridgestone Turanza T001 Evo?

 Latest Bridgestone Turanza T001 Evo Reviews